Books to love

 Hidetoshi Nishijima Memories of Venice

-Well here's a weird one - a book of photographs, taken by one Fenton Bailey, of a famous Japanese actor taken as he arrives in, wanders around, and leaves Venice.
+Well here's a weird one - a book of photographs, taken by one Fenton Bailey, of a famous Japanese actor taken as he arrives in Venice, wanders around, and leaves.
 He's wearing the same crumpled white linen shirt, black trousers, Doc Martens (no socks) and sultry/bored expression in every shot.
 It's like a sequence of (sorry) typical Japanese tourist shots where the subject must stand in front of a famous building.
-Except without the smiles.
+Except without the smiles and synchronised jumping.
 Or the famous buildings, mostly.
 He poses on a bridge, he looks at some glass, he walks past a church, he takes a vaporetto, he slouches in some alleys.
 But he never ventures very far from San Marco, judging by the recognisable details.
-Not unVenetian, just uninspiring.
+Not unVenetian, just unexciting.

 With thanks to Matt D for the finding and the providing.